MystenLabs/sui/.changeset/friendly-rules-dance.md

 '@mysten/dapp-kit': minor
 ---

-Fix issue where CSS was being overriden by application code
+Fix issue where CSS was being overridden by application code